aaronpkelly/aaronpkelly.github.io/docs/computingAndElectronics/gaming/steam.md

+You should use https://steamdb.info/ to find new games

-﻿All installed games are stored under the default folder:
+All installed games are stored under the default folder:
 /home/aaron/.steam/steam/SteamApps/